druid-io/druid-io.github.io/community/index.md

 groups](druid-user@googlegroups.com).
 You can also report issues and bugs on the [Github development page](https://github.com/apache/druid).

-Third party companies also provide commercial support and services for Druid:
+Third party companies also provide commercial support and services for Druid, including:

 * [Imply](https://imply.io/)

 ## Contributing